TejasViswa/236A-LP-Project/README.md

   - `pip install seaborn`
 - cvxpy Module
   - `pip install cvxpy`
-- Download all the files in the folder and keep them in the same workspace
+- Download all the files in the folder and keep them in the same workspace.
-- Also download the [MNIST Train Dataset](https://www.kaggle.com/lailaelmahmoudi123/binary-classification-for-the-mnist-dataset/data?select=train.csv) and [MNIST Test Dataset](https://www.kaggle.com/lailaelmahmoudi123/binary-classification-for-the-mnist-dataset/data?select=test.csv) and keep them in the same workspace
+- Also download the [MNIST Train Dataset](https://www.kaggle.com/lailaelmahmoudi123/binary-classification-for-the-mnist-dataset/data?select=train.csv) and [MNIST Test Dataset](https://www.kaggle.com/lailaelmahmoudi123/binary-classification-for-the-mnist-dataset/data?select=test.csv) and keep them in the same workspace as the `classifier.py`.

 ## Execution:
 ## Part 1: